 3',5,7-trihydroxy-4'-methoxyflavone-7-rhamnoglucoside, Bioflavonoid, Bioflavonoid Complex, Bioflavonoid Concentrate, Bioflavonoid Extract, Bioflavonoïde, Bioflavonoïde d'Agrume, Bioflavonoïdes d'Agrumes, Citrus Bioflavones, Citrus Bioflavonoid, Citrus Bioflavonoids, Citrus Bioflavonoid Extract, Citrus Flavones, Citrus Flavonoids, Complexe de Bioflavonoïde, Concentré de Bioflavonoïde, Diosmetin, Diosmetin 7-O-rutinoside, Diosmina, Diosmine, Extrait de Bioflavonoïde, Extrait de Bioflavonoïde d'Agrume, Flavonoid, Flavonoïde.<br/><br/>

 Diosmin is used for treating various disorders of blood vessels including hemorrhoids, varicose veins, poor circulation in the legs (venous stasis), and bleeding (hemorrhage) in the eye or gums.
-It is also used to treat swelling of the arms (lymphedema) following breast cancer surgery, and to protect against liver toxicity.
+It is also used to treat swelling of the arms (lymphedema) following breast cancer surgery, to protect against liver toxicity, and a type of pain called radicular pain.
 It is often taken in combination with hesperidin, another plant chemical.

 How does it work?Diosmin might help treat hemorrhoids and pain by reducing swelling (inflammation), and restoring normal vein function.